tommybru/galaxy-defender-3000/README.md

 ![Demo gif](Galaxy-Defender-3000.gif)

 ## Design Goal:
-This game has 3 special features, but an instruction guide would be too tedious for users to bother with.
+This game has 3 special features, but an instruction guide would be too tedious for users.
-My goal was to make the features intuitive and easily learnable as you played.
+My goal was to make the features intuitive and easily learnable as users played.

 The features were:
  - Clicking further away from the ship makes the bullets travel faster (learned through trial and error)